isomerpages/enterprisesg-cpso/_product-safety-tips/2h-tips-to-keep-your-home-safe-from-electrical-hazards.md

 * Always disconnect a steam iron from the mains before refilling the container with water.
 * Always disconnect the iron from the mains supply after use.

-**Gas hobs**
-* Prevent clogging by cleaning the hob regularly to remove food spillage.
-* Beware of causing damage to the glass surface if using a glass-topped gas hob.
-Hairline cracks will worsen with appliance use, eventually resulting in shattering.